 If you decide you want to discard the Talon, the load shelf and it’s two webbing straps will flap annoyingly below the frame.
 While you could simply cut the load shelf off (an irreversible modification), you can preserve its functionality by connecting the webbing straps to the middle tier of side compression straps on the pack body.
 It’s a sloppy solution though because it creates two long pieces of webbing on the exterior of the pack that are easy to catch on passing vegetation.
 Hiking without a Talon also eliminates any easily accessible external storage on the Unaweep, forcing you to stop and open the packbag to access and stow gear or food, something I would find undesirable because of its negative impact on transition times.

-While I haven’t experienced any durability issues with the VX07 on the red pack, Paradox Packs has since switched to making the Unaweep 3900 out of even more durable grades of VX21, and VX42 because they add substantially more durability against rock and talus abrasion.
-Paradox also offers other grades of X-Pac including VX07 and VX33, in addition to less durable but lighter weight Cuben Fiber, although this adds to the time required to sew a custom pack.
+While I haven’t experienced any durability issues with the VX07 on the red pack, Seek Outside has since switched to making the Unaweep 3900 out of even more durable grades of VX21, and VX42 because they add substantially more durability against rock and talus abrasion.
+Seek Outside also offers other grades of X-Pac including VX07 and VX33, in addition to less durable but lighter weight Dyneema Fiber, although this adds to the time required to sew a custom pack.

-If you are interested in buying a pack from Paradox, I recommend you call them to place your order rather than making a selection on their website, if only to make sure you understand what you are buying and its weight/performance tradeoffs.
-The company is also cottage manufacturer that makes gear to order, so you really need to do your homework to make sure you’re ordering what you want.
-This isn’t a criticism, it’s where the company is at in its evolution as a business.
+If you are interested in buying a pack from Seek Outside, I recommend you call them to place your order rather than making a selection on their website, if only to make sure you understand what you are buying and its weight/performance tradeoffs.
+The company is also a cottage manufacturer that makes gear to order, so you really need to do your homework to make sure you’re ordering what you want.

 Backpack Frame and Suspension System